Rate this product

 The Fushigi Magic Gravity Ball is an aerodynamically designed sphere that is made to look like it is floating on its own when customers use certain hand motions.
 Fushigi is similar to a yo-yo in that there are tons of tricks that can be learned and practiced.
 The tricks and techniques range from simple and easy to requiring lots of practice.
 It being a skill based product makes it very popular among children 10 years or older, but even younger children can have fun playing around with the ball.

 The cost of Fushigi Magic Gravity Ball is $19.99 plus $6.99 shipping, for a total price of $26.98.
-Price is from As Seen on TV Commercial page: fushigiball.com
+This price was obtained from the As Seen on TV commercial page found at fushigiball.com; however, the company has since ceased selling Fushigi Magic Gravity Ball and has taken down the website.
+Fushigi Magic Gravity Ball may still be found for sale on Amazon or Ebay.

 Each Fushigi ball comes with a tutorial DVD that shows customers the basics needed to utilize the fushigi ball.
 It shows tips and tricks on how to manipulate the ball, and gives you tons of explanations to make the learning process more fun.
 The instructional videos are detailed enough that you will get everything you need to know from them.